 If I could pick a favorite tool for paint prep, the hand masker is it.
 The 3M hand masker is a must-own painting tool for masking windows, lights and walls.
 Check out my full review on the 3M hand masker.
-The tool holds one roll each of plastic film and painter's tape and dispenses both of them at the same time for easier masking.
-I use mine mostly for spray painting prep.
-The rolls of 3M plastic for the masker are sold at most home improvement stores, or you can buy them on the Internet.
-I have owned and used the same masker for nearly twenty years.
+This masking tool holds one roll each of plastic film and painter's tape and dispenses both of them at the same time for easier masking.

 Repair drywall damage on walls and ceilings before painting.
-Patch small nail holes with a putty knife and spackle, or drywall joint compound.
+Patch small nail holes with a putty knife and spackle, or use drywall joint compound.
 My favorite spackle is Crawford's in the green can.
-For shallow nail holes and minor drywall damage, Crawford's works great.
+For shallow nail holes and minor drywall damage, Crawford's is all you need.
 The spackle dries fast and blends in nicely with paint without flashing.

 Tip: Inspect the drywall for water damage stains and prime them.
 Sometimes water stains are hard to see without looking closely, but they show up through paint without priming first.
 The best primer for drywall stains is oil-based primer or white shellac primer (BIN primer).

 Sequencing your painting project will have a big impact on the amount of time it takes to finish.
-When painting a whole room, always paint the ceiling first before the walls, not after.
-If you paint the walls first and the ceiling second, the walls would have to be covered with plastic to protect them from paint sprinkles and drips.
+When painting a whole room, always paint the ceiling before the walls, not after.
+If you paint the ceiling after the walls, the walls have to be covered with plastic to protect them from paint drips.

 Tip: The fastest way to paint a ceiling is to use an extendable paint brush attached to a pole to cut-in the corners first and an 18-inch paint roller to roll it out.
 The longer roller length cuts rolling time in half.
 The extendable brush I use is the Goose Neck extendable paint brush.
-What makes this brush unique is the brush handle itself is bendable and attaches to any painting extension pole.
-I use the brush extender for painting high walls and ceilings over stairs, or in a foyer.
+What makes this brush unique is the brush handle itself is bendable and threaded, so it screws onto any extension pole.
+This brush is truly awesome for painting high walls and ceilings over stairs, or in a foyer.
 It is a huge time saver not having to climb up and down a ladder.

 Choose Ceiling Paint Wisely

-Use paint with good rolling coverage so you can minimize the number of coats needed.
+Use paint with good coverage to minimize the number of coats needed.
 Unless you're painting a bathroom ceiling, I recommend using flat paint instead of a glossy finish.
-Flat paint covers better and hides drywall imperfections on ceilings more than glossy paint.
+Flat paint does a better job at hiding drywall seams and imperfections.

 Not all flat paints are truly flat.
-My favorite true flat paint for painting ceilings is Sherwin Williams CHB, which is actually sold as a wall paint, but works great on ceilings.
+My favorite true flat paint for painting ceilings is Sherwin Williams CHB, which is actually a wall paint, but it works great on ceilings too.
 The paint is inexpensive and covers really well in one to two coats.
-In the past, I have also used Sherwin Williams Eminence ceiling paint with good results, but Eminence can be difficult to find in stock.
+In the past, I have also used Sherwin Williams Eminence and ProMar ceiling paint with good results, but Eminence can be difficult to find in stock.

 After painting the ceiling, prep and paint the trim before painting the walls.
-Once the trim is painted and dry, you can tape it off to cut-in the walls and roll them.
+Once the trim is painted and dry, you can tape it off and begin working on the walls.
 Crawford's spackle, or painter's putty, are both great for patching nail holes in trim.
-Putty is dust-free.
 Fill the holes with a putty knife.

-Use paintable caulk to fill gaps and cracks in the trim.
-Make sure the caulk is totally dry before painting otherwise the caulk will fail and form cracks.
+Use paintable white caulk to fill cracks in the trim.
+Make sure the caulk is totally dry before painting otherwise the caulk will crack.
 Cut-in the trim with an angled paint brush that is 2 to 2 1/2 inches wide.

-When painting quarter round trim, protect the floor below with painter's tape and masking paper, using the 3M hand masker.
-I highly recommend using green Frog tape instead of blue painter's tape when painting a room.
-The tape does a better job at preventing paint from leaking underneath.
-You pay a couple extra dollars per roll, but bypass having to clean paint off of surfaces.
+When painting quarter round trim, protect the floor below with painter's tape and masking paper, using the 3M hand masker I recommended earlier.
+Use green Frog tape instead of blue painter's tape when painting a room.
+The tape does a better job at preventing paint from leaking underneath so you have sharper paint lines.

 Use Quality Trim Enamel

 When painting a whole room, paint the walls after the ceiling and trim.
-Like the ceiling, consider using an 18-inch paint roller to roll the walls in less time.
+Like the ceiling, use an 18-inch paint roller to roll the walls faster.
 Choose a lint-free roller with 3/4-inch nap.
 The thicker 3/4-inch nap holds more paint for better coverage.
 You won't have to dip the roller as many times.

 - Tape off the baseboard